ADO183115/juneau-tourism-model/README.md

-## 🚧 This project is currently under construction.
-More information will be added soon. 🚧

 # 1. juneau-tourism-model
 A multi-objective optimization model of the tourism industry in Juneau, Alaska.
 Implements a discrete-time state-space framework and uses Scipy's optimization library.
 Optimizaes taxation and investment rate while balancing objectives such as profit, environment, and resident satisfaction.
 Designed to identify sustainable equilibrium points.